-The Family & Youth Ministry by Fred Cornforth (1995, The Youth and Young Adult Ministries Consultants, Inc.).
+The Family & Youth Ministry by Fred Cornforth (1995, The Youth and Young Adult Ministries Consultants, Inc.) helps you build an effective youth ministry.
+Practical and to the point, you'll discover dozens of ways to build relationships and multigenerational involvement.
+One of the best resources around.
 Available through AdventSource.
 Call 1-800-328-0525.